MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Manage warranty

 - Select **Coverage** to view devices covered under warranty, the time remaining for each device under warranty, and related details.
-- Select **Warranty & service** to view the status of service orders and related details.
+- Select **Warranty & service** to view the status of service orders.
-- To learn more, see [Manage your Surface warranty & service requests](self-serve-warranty-service.md)
+- To learn more, see [Manage your Surface warranty & service requests](self-serve-warranty-service.md).

 ## View information about IT tools